subhasish9ghosh5/IRIS/README.md

 - Species: This column likely represents the species of iris flower corresponding to each entry in the dataset.
 This column is categorical and can take on values such as 'Iris-setosa', 'Iris-versicolor', or 'Iris-virginica'.

+# Summarizing the report findings, here are the results of the analysis :

+## LINE PLOT: